arbitraryexecution/forta-bot-templates/admin-events/SETUP.md

     `argument_name` is the case-sensitive name of an argument, specified in the ABI, that is emitted as part of the event, `operator` is a standard operation such as: `>=, !==, <` (a full table on supported operators can be found in the [Expression Compatibility Table](#expression-compatibility-table)), and `value` is an address, string, or number.

+Note: If no expression is provided, the agent will create an alert whenever the specified event is emitted.

 For example, to monitor the Uniswap GovernorBravo contract for emitted `NewAdmin` events, we would need the contract address, the ABI saved locally as a JSON formatted file, the exact event name corresponding to what is listed in the